Writing and Rhetoric

-Solomon, Worley Director of the Writing and Speaking Center
+Director of the Writing and Speaking Center Lutman

-Lutman Senior Lecturer and Coordinator of Second Language Writing
+Senior Lecturer and Coordinator of Second Language Writing Spring

-Spring A central part of the liberal arts tradition, rhetoric is the art of effective language use in written, oral, and visual communication.
-With roots in ancient Greece and branches in the most recent media technologies, rhetoric is simultaneously one of the oldest and newest academic fields, fundamentally engaged by the relationships among language, power, and public culture.
+A central part of the liberal arts tradition, rhetoric is the art of effective language use in written, oral, and visual communication.
+With roots in ancient Greece and branches in the most recent media technologies, rhetoric is simultaneously one of the oldest and newest academic disciplines, fundamentally engaged by dynamic relationships between language, power, and public culture.

-As a discipline, rhetoric demonstrates how texts generate knowledge, mediate power, and enact social change; as an art, rhetoric enables the speaker/writer to create persuasive discourse.
-The department offers courses in writing, public address, and the history, practices, and theories of rhetoric and language.
+As a discipline, rhetoric demonstrates how discourse generates knowledge, mediates power, and enacts social change; as an art, rhetoric enables the speaker/writer to invent arguments by making logical, ethical, and emotional appeals to an audience.
+The department offers courses in writing, public address, and the history and theory of rhetoric and language.

-Courses in writing and rhetoric position students to become critical language users, preparing them to be effective communicators both in their future careers and in civic society, here at home and abroad.
+Courses in writing and rhetoric position students to become critical language users, preparing them to be effective communicators both in their future careers and in civic society, in the US and abroad.

 The minor is designed to enhance students’ ability to think and write critically as they explore the connections between the theory and practice of rhetoric.
 Students in the minor demonstrate proficiency at crafting a suitable message as they deepen their understanding of rhetoric as an art and as a disciplinary subject of study.
 A minor in writing and rhetoric provides valuable intellectual resources and practical skills for students across the curriculum who are considering careers that call for excellence in speaking and writing.
 The minor is also ideally suited for students with interest in public life and civic responsibility in the evolving context of a global culture.